How Do I Know If I Need a Brake Controller?

 The easiest way to find out if a trailer has electric brakes is to safely crawl under the trailer and look.
 First, block the tires using wheel chocks.
 Bring a flashlight with you and crawl under the trailer.
 Look at the inner side of the wheel.
 If you see two wires running from the frame of the trailer and feeding inside a hole in the backing plate behind the wheel, the trailer has brakes.
 Every wheel that has these wires will have brakes.
 You may not have brakes on all wheels, depending on how the trailer was designed at the manufacture.
 However, remember that having brakes on a trailer does not mean the brakes actually work.

+Most trucks come with a brake controller installed by the manufacture (OEM).
 The brake controller usually has an image of a trailer and you would see a dial and two small knobs.